Bry1337/upskill-drill/README.md

 ## Objective
-- Write a simple iOS/Android mobile app.
+- Write a simple Android mobile app.
 There is no time limit to complete this test however your speed, quality, and creativity will be greatly considered in the assessment.
 - The app will have 2 views: The Splash Screen, the Home Screen.

 ## Splash Screen